FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 Next step is to get the installers for the FLUX:: products you are licensed for.
 All the software and plugins from FLUX:: are available via our FLUX:: Center software.
 This is a Mac or Windows application we have created to help keep your FLUX:: products up to date and to give you a clear overview of what you have installed.
 Firstly, please visit the download section of the FLUX:: Website to get the installer for the [FLUX:: Center application.
 ](https://flux.audio/download/)

-On this page you will find a Mac OS X, a Windows 64 bits.
+On this page you will find a macOS, a Windows 64 bits.
 As well are provided legacy version for older operating systems.
 After downloading and installing, you can open the FLUX:: Center applications to begin the process of installing the _SPAT Revolution_ software.

 !> An authentication is required at the launch of FLUX:: Center.
 This is the login details of your FLUX shop account which allows you to see only your products licensed for (temporary or permanent).